HanveerG/KahootLite/README.md

 - Java 17 or later (tested with OpenJDK 17 and 23)
 - Works on Windows / Mac
 - No additional dependencies (standard Java SE)

+This project was originally submitted as coursework for CSCI2020U Software Systems Development & Integration at Ontario Tech University, Winter 2025.